mrisen/inet-showcases/_docs/visualizer/info/index.md

 canvas.

 The submodules whose states should be visualized can be selected with the visualizer's `modules` parameter.
-This parameter takes full path module names.
+This parameter takes a space-separated list of module full paths.
 Wildcards can be used to select a certain submodule in multiple nodes.
 Additionally, one can specify multiple submodules for a node.
 By default, the value of the `modules` parameter is `""` (no information displayed.)
 Also, the visualization can be